Donaim/proviral-pres1/slides.md

 - As you all know, the Russia-Ukraine war is still ongoing.

-- As a Ukrainian, I am grateful for the support that so many of you shown for my country.
+- As a Ukrainian, I am grateful for the support that many of you show for my country.

 -->